BCCDC-PHL/bioinflow/resources/pathogen_tips/tb_tips.md

 "The most rewarding aspect is getting to help the TB lab, working with the amazing team, and learning SO SO much in the process!
 Getting to solve the errors and turn the red screen of death back to green is the ultimate reward :D" ~ Tara Newman, Genomics Liaison Technical Officer - BCCDC/NML

+"Mycobacteria, your slow mutation rate is a reprieve from the fast-moving world of microbial genomics.
+You’re the only microbe with a standard reference genome and I can’t thank you enough for it." ~ Dan Fornika, Genomics Liaison Technical Officer - BCCDC/NML

 ## Leadership